Pictures of Goode Company Texas BBQ, Katy Freeway, Houston ~ A Feast for Kings or Cowboys

 The desserts...there are many choices including their famous pecan pie the recipe of which came from Jim Goode's grandmother.

-Those of you who regularly follow my hubs know that neither my husband nor I are huge dessert eaters, so these have not been personally tasted.
+Those of you who regularly follow my posts know that neither my husband nor I are huge dessert eaters so these have not been personally tasted.
 But I will say that they do look delicious and many people add them to their trays as they progress through the lunch counter type of line.

-At the end of the line and after paying, there are more choices at another bar area filled with sliced jalapeños (I always add more of those!), sliced onions, lettuce and pickles, etc.
+At the end of the line and after paying there are more choices at another bar area filled with sliced jalapeños (I always add more of those), sliced onions, lettuce and pickles, etc. of which you help yourself.

 So far you are probably thinking that it seems like many other barbeque places from the description.
 Correct?